50 Ways To Measure Understanding

 Analogies are underrated assessment tools; students can ‘answer’ analogies you create, modify them to create new meanings, explain why an analogy you create is wrong, or create their own analogies to demonstrate understanding.

-Example: If you wanted to assess a student’s understanding of thesis statements, you could have them ‘answer’ an analogy you create by completing the analogy.
+Example: If you wanted to assess a student’s understanding of thesis statements, you could have students ‘answer’ an analogy you create by completing the analogy.

 Thesis Statement: Essay:: Company:________ (mission or slogan)